 Furthermore and following the general principles of GTD methodology I use Action folder (denoted with the initial @ and are flexible structures for temporary files and notes to be moved after their process to the filling folders) and Reference folders (permanent folders for the files I’m like to have online).

 Today it has some 27 folders, most of which are self-evident.
-Specifically, today my Dropbox included various folder but besides the evident ones (documents, images, podcasts, video, etc.) the most important ones are the following folders:
+Specifically, today my Dropbox includes various folders but besides the evident ones (documents, images, podcasts, video, etc.) the most important ones are the following folders:

 - @Act.Later: Action folder containing mostly text files (notepad in the rescue for Windows or TextEdit for Mac) with items, to-dos, and activities to be considered later on.
-This is an idea incubation folder for things I like to do, but I have not timed now.
+This is an idea incubation folder for things I like to do, but I have not the time now.

 - @Ideas: An Action folder I store all my ideas and things I want to work on.